"You can’t keep doing this, Stiles.”

 “We don’t even know if he’s actually missing, ok?
 He could’ve gotten a sudden urge for a Vegas week or something.”

-The stray bullet casing, and what Scott declares to be “the scent of fresher cement” in the loft pretty much kills the idea of Vegas week.
+The stray bullet casing, and what Scott declares to be “the scent of fresher cement” on the loft walls pretty much kills the idea of Vegas week.
 And two weeks and a nightmare haze of searching later, they’re in Mexico, pulling a weakened Derek away from Kate Argent’s burning corpse.

 The Derek they rescue in Mexico is unnervingly unlike any Stiles has encountered before.
 He’s seen the guy in the aftermath of his sister’s death – closed off and angry.
 As a new Alpha adjusting (terribly, let’s be honest) to the power suddenly thrust on him.
 His seen him betrayed more than once by someone he’d thought he loved, seen him return to town softer, more confident, more at home in his own skin in the days before his disappearance.